Hardi-St/MobaLedLib/README.md

 # MobaLedLib
-###Arduino library for controlling LEDs and other components on a model railway.
+## Arduino library for controlling LEDs and other components on a model railway.

+** New: Charlieplexing (LED Multiplexing) module which could be configured by the Pattern_Configurator individually **

-**New: Excel user interface to configure the LEDs without programming at all improved by the engagement of Pattern_Configurator and Program_Generator!**
+** Excel user interface to configure the LEDs without programming at all improved by the engagement of Pattern_Configurator and Program_Generator!**

 To start the excel program press the Win+r key together and copy the following line into the "Run" dialog and press enter:
-  %USERPROFILE%\Documents\Arduino\libraries\Mobaledlib\extras\LEDs_AutoProg\Prog_Generator_MobaLedLib.xlsm
+  %USERPROFILE%\Documents\Arduino\libraries\Mobaledlib\extras\Prog_Generator_MobaLedLib.xlsm

 **The use of RGB LEDs offers fascinating possibilities for lighting a model railway:**
 - **Infinite number of lighting effects** - Brightness and color of each LED can be